 What are similar data types to Shopping Intent Data?

 Shopping Intent Data is similar to Purchase Intent Data, Online Purchase Data, Purchase Panel Data, Purchase History Data, and Purchase Behavior Data.
-These data categories are commonly used for Purchase Intelligence and Shopping Intent Data analytics.
+These data categories are commonly used for Purchase Intelligence and Intent Based Marketing.